NITCbase/nitcbase.github.io/docs/Roadmap/Stage03.md

   //    attrCacheEntry.recId.block = ATTRCAT_BLOCK;
   //    attrCacheEntry.recId.slot = i   (0 to 5)
   //    and attrCacheEntry.next appropriately
+  // NOTE: allocate each entry dynamically using malloc

   // set the next field in the last entry to nullptr